-- What clients has this training software serviced in the past?
+- What clients have this training software serviced in the past?
 Large and well-known, or small and industry-specific?

 - What help documentation is available if we need guidance?

 Of course, there’s no need to stop here.
-Every organization will have different requirements from their training software, and you should feel comfortable asking as many questions as necessary to find the right software for your needs.
+Every organization will have different requirements for its training software, and you should feel comfortable asking as many questions as necessary to find the right software for your needs.

 And, if you’re looking specifically for the right questions to ask about the features and functionalities of a Training Management System provider, download the free Training Management System RFP template here.